Attack on Titan

 An anime television series was produced by Wit Studio (seasons 1–3) and MAPPA (season 4).
 A 25-episode first season was broadcast from April to September 2013, followed by a 12-episode second season broadcast from April to June 2017.
 A 22-episode third season was broadcast in two parts, with the first 12 episodes airing from July to October 2018 and the last 10 episodes airing from April to July 2019.
 A fourth and final season premiered in December 2020, airing 16 episodes in its first part.
-A second part consisting of 12 episodes aired from January to April 2022, and a third and final part will air in two halves; the first half premiered in March 2023, and the second half will premiere in late 2023.
+A second part consisting of 12 episodes aired from January to April 2022, and the third and fourth parts aired in two specials; the first premiered in March 2023, and the second premiered in November 2023.